scikit-hep/resample/doc/bootstrap.rst

   * Ordinary, balanced and parametric bootstrapping
   * Stratification
-  * Bootstrap confidence intervals (percentile, BCa, Studentized)
+  * Bootstrap confidence intervals (percentile or BCa)
   * Jackknife samples and jackknife estimates of bias and variance
   * Empirical influence functions